|Alias||The Maiden of the Vale|

 The Princess and the Queen (mentioned)

-Jeyne became Lady of the Eyrie at some point in the late reign of King Jaehaerys I Targaryen, as she was still a minor during, and was thus unable to attend, the Great Council of 101 AC.
-Lord Yorbert Royce served as Lord Protector for at least some of her minority, and attended the Great Council in her stead.
+Jeyne became Lady of the Eyrie at some point late in the reign of King Jaehaerys I Targaryen, while she was still in her minority.
+During the Great Council of 101 AC, she did not attend.
+In her stead went Lord Yorbert Royce, who served as Lord Protector during this time.

-On the death of Lady Rhea Royce, her husband Prince Daemon Targaryen appealed to Lady Jeyne in the hopes of claiming Runestone for himself, but she not only rejected his claim, but ordered him to leave the Vale.
+On the death of Lady Rhea Royce in 115 AC, her husband Prince Daemon Targaryen appealed to Lady Jeyne in the hopes of claiming Runestone for himself.
+Jeyne not only rejected his claim, but also ordered him to leave the Vale.

-At the start of the civil war, Prince Jacaerys Velaryon flew north on his dragon to foster allies for the cause of his mother, Rhaenyra Targaryen (herself the daughter of an Arryn).
+At the start of the civil war called the Dance of the Dragons, Prince Jacaerys Velaryon flew north on his dragon to foster allies for the cause of his mother, Rhaenyra Targaryen, herself the daughter of Aemma Arryn.
 One of the places he went to was the Eyrie.
 There, he treated with Lady Jeyne and made a promise to her.
 Jeyne brought the Eyrie to the side of the blacks during the civil war.
-Though snows closed the passes through the Mountains of the Moon, the Maiden of the Vale proved true to her word and sent men by sea by way of Gulltown to join the queen's hosts.
-When Rhaenyra fled King's Landing, Ser Harrold Darke urged her to seek refuge with Lady Arryn in the Vale, but Her Grace refused his council.
+Though snows closed the passes through the Mountains of the Moon, Jeyne sent men by sea by way of Gulltown to join the queen's hosts.
+When Rhaenyra fled King's Landing following the riot of King's Landing and the storming of the Dragonpit, Ser Harrold Darke urged her to seek refuge with Lady Jeyne in the Vale.
+Rhaenyra, however, was determined to return to Dragonstone and refused his council.